olexiim/tsp/README.md

 search paradigm.
 It provides GUI to display obtained solutions.
 It allows users to add their own puzzles and methods for solving this TSP.

-This is a main module for the TSP Problem Solver.

 From Wikipedia:

     The travelling salesman problem (TSP) or travelling salesperson problem